Transport Systems Development Manager

 The School of Aerospace, Transport and Manufacturing (SATM) is a leading provider of postgraduate level engineering education, research and technology support to individuals and organisations.
 At the forefront of aerospace, manufacturing and transport systems technology and management for over 70 years, we deliver multi-disciplinary solutions to the complex challenges facing industry.

 Our shared, stated values help to define who we are and underpin everything we do: Ambition; Impact; Respect; and Community.
 Each of our four values are supported by a high-level statement and framework to guide the way we behave and shape our decisions, to find out more please visit our website: https://www.cranfield.ac.uk/about/about

-You will hold a Masters level qualification in a relevant discipline or possess equivalent significant experience in a relevant field and role.
-You will also have a proven track record of securing / growing new business in relevant domain.
+The successful candidate will hold a Master’s level qualification in a relevant discipline or possess equivalent significant experience in a relevant field and senior role.
+They will also have a proven track record of securing / growing new business in a relevant domain.
 Technical knowledge of a field relevant to the Transport Systems Theme would also be an advantage, though not essential.

 In return, the successful applicant will have exciting opportunities for career development in this key position, and to supportworld leading research and education, joining a supportive team and environment.

 At Cranfield we value Diversity and Inclusion, and aim to create and maintain a culture in which everyone can work and study together harmoniously with dignity and respect and realise their full potential.
 To further demonstrate our commitment to progressing gender diversity in STEM, we are members of WES & Working Families, and sponsors of International Women in Engineering Day.